 Winter has finally arrived and since it is our downtime, it is a great time to plan and design your garden.
 If you have an existing bed, maybe it is time to redesign it.
 What can you do to improve the garden next spring?
 It is too cold to work outside so you can do some planning work inside.

 I usually pull out my gardening books especially those that deal with garden design.
 I have four books that always come up this time of the year.
 “Beautiful American Rose Gardens” by Mary Tonetti Dorra is great for planning a rose garden.
 There are some formal plans in the book where you can get an idea of planning a formal garden.
 “Landscape with Roses” by Jeff Cox has more informal beds incorporating other plants.
 Penelope Hobhouse’s “Garden Designs” always come to mind if one wants to get an idea on how to do an English garden.
-“Color Echoes” by harmonize color in the garden.
+“Color Echoes” by Pamela J. Harper is about harmonizing color in the garden.
 Armed with these four books and the garden catalogs that are coming in non-stop, I have plenty of ideas to work on.
 I love doing this in the middle of winter.

 Before you plan and design a garden or for that matter a rose garden, there are few things you have to consider.
 You have to know why you want a garden.
 We garden for various reasons.
 Hundreds of years ago, people wanted a garden for food and medicine.
 Gardening for pleasure did not come until later when man had satisfied his basic needs.
 Nowadays, people garden because they want beauty to surround them.
 Flowers make us feel good.
 There is also a green movement now and lots of people are growing vegetables because they want to make sure they are getting vegetables devoid of artificially synthesized chemical fertilizers.